PabloZV/titanic-ml-pipeline-api/README.md

 This API provides real-time predictions for Titanic passenger survival using a trained classifier.
 It is designed for batch predictions, monitoring, profiling, and production readiness.

 ### Features
-- **Batch Prediction Endpoint:**  Receives a list of passengers and returns survival predictions for each.
+- **Prediction Endpoint:**  Receives a list of passengers and returns survival predictions for each.
 - **Error Handling:**  Returns appropriate HTTP status codes and error messages for invalid input, missing model, and unhandled exceptions.
 - **Interactive Documentation:**  Built with FastAPI, providing automatic OpenAPI docs at `/docs` and `/redoc`.
 - **Logging:**  All requests, responses, and errors are logged to file and console.